jingchunche/MolStringVAE-LatentSpace/usage.md

 ## Data preprocessing for training

-Before training, convert and tokenize the SMILES strings.
+Before training, convert and tokenize the molecular strings.
 The following example prepares SMILES for an enum-to-canonical experiment:

 ```sh
 conda activate groupselfies